top of page

 Timeline: Summer

-Coriell Summer Experience for Students is a paid four-week program that allows students to participate in day-to-day research activities, receive support from mentors, and gain firsthand experience working with cutting-edge equipment and technology.
-Participants can follow one of two paths, pursuing either a Production Laboratory experience or a Research and Development experience.
-Both pathways culminate with students presenting what they learned to Coriell staff and their peers.
+Coriell Summer Experience for Students is a four-week program that allows students to participate in day-to-day research activities, receive support from mentors, and gain firsthand experience working with cutting-edge equipment and technology.
+Participants will pursue a production laboratory experience, exploring fundamental techniques of generating, freezing, and distributing the samples.

 Location: Various